Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: On groups and algebras of formal series and pseudo-differential operators

 Let us now prove the following:

-\begin{Theorem} There is no Fr\"olicher subalgebra $\A$ of $\Psi(A),$ whose group of the units is a Fr\"olicher subgroup of $\Psi(A)^*,$ and a Fr\"olicher Lie subgroup, with Lie algebra $\mathfrak{g}, $ such that $\d \in \mathfrak{g},$ which is Omori-regular. \end{Theorem}
+\begin{Theorem} There is no Fr\"olicher subalgebra $\A$ of $\Psi(A)$ whose group of units is a Fr\"olicher Lie subgroup of $\Psi(A)^*$ with Lie algebra $\mathfrak{g}$ and $\d \in \mathfrak{g},$ which is Omori-regular.
+In particular $\Psi(A)^*$ is not Omori-regular. \end{Theorem} \begin{proof} Substituting $X = \d^{-1}$ in Lemma \ref{series2} we have that the sequence